mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Fencing Gear

 Let’s make this simple.
 In order to fence the valuables you come across, you need a contact who’s in the right field (your bartender contact isn’t going to be the most useful helping you unload that cyberdeck prototype you lifted from Mitsuhama).
-If you have the right contact, you can get back ten percent of the base value on the item, plus one percent for every Effect on an `Influence + Charisma test (Avail)`.
+If you have the right contact, you can get back ten percent of the base value on the item, plus one percent for every Effect on an `Negotiate + Charisma test (Avail)`.
 If the item is particularly hot or desired (according to the gamemaster’s discretion) the whole selling process could be more adventurous and offer a bigger payday, but that’s up to the individual running the show.

 #### Concealing Gear